 Consent/Refusal forms are sent home with detailed information closer to the date of the immunization.
 All forms have to be filled in and returned to the child’s classroom teacher, even if the refusal for the immunization has been filled in.
 Only children who have handed in a consent form will be immunized on the day.
 All students in need of immunization are also requested to bring in their original immunization records.

 On the day of immunization, the Government Immunization Team will check all children’s immunization records (for those who have given in a consent form) to make sure they actually need the immunization.
 Once verified, the Government Immunization Team will be administering the immunizations accompanied by the Kennedy School nurses.
-Original immunization records will be sent home with the child on the same day of the immunization.
+Original immunization records will be sent home with the child on the same day of the immunization or the following day the latest.

 Government Health and dental program

 Kennedy School participates in the Government Health and Dental Program every school year.
 At the beginning of each school year, a form is sent home for parents to sign their child up for Health checkup and/or Dental checkup if they wish to.
 Parents should fill in the form and return before the deadline, as late submissions are not accepted.
 If parents do not wish for their child to be signed up for any of these services, the form does not need to be returned.
-Should you decide to sign your child up for Government Dental services, the cost is $20 HKD.
-The form must be handed in accompanied by a cheque for $20 HKD, issued to Kennedy School.
+Should you decide to sign your child up for Government Dental services, the cost is $30 HKD.

 Government Health services are free charge.
 Please click here for a break down of what services are offered to each Year level.